awsdocs/amazon-ec2-user-guide/doc_source/monitoring_automated_manual.md

   + Incompatible kernel

   For more information, see [Status Checks for Your Instances](monitoring-system-instance-status-check.md)\.
 + **Amazon CloudWatch Alarms** \- watch a single metric over a time period you specify, and perform one or more actions based on the value of the metric relative to a given threshold over a number of time periods\.
 The action is a notification sent to an Amazon Simple Notification Service \(Amazon SNS\) topic or Amazon EC2 Auto Scaling policy\.
 Alarms invoke actions for sustained state changes only\.
-CloudWatch alarms will not invoke actions simply because they are in a particular state, the state must have changed and been maintained for a specified number of periods\.
+CloudWatch alarms will not invoke actions simply because they are in a particular state; the state must have changed and been maintained for a specified number of periods\.
 For more information, see [Monitoring Your Instances Using CloudWatch](using-cloudwatch.md)\.
 + **Amazon CloudWatch Events** \- automate your AWS services and respond automatically to system events\.
 Events from AWS services are delivered to CloudWatch Events in near real time, and you can specify automated actions to take when an event matches a rule you write\.
 For more information, see [What is Amazon CloudWatch Events?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html)\.
 + **Amazon CloudWatch Logs** \- monitor, store, and access your log files from Amazon EC2 instances, AWS CloudTrail, or other sources\.
 For more information, see [What is Amazon CloudWatch Logs?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html)\.
 + **Amazon EC2 Monitoring Scripts** \- Perl scripts that can monitor memory, disk, and swap file usage in your instances\.
 For more information, see [Monitoring Memory and Disk Metrics for Amazon EC2 Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/mon-scripts.html)\.